larmic-iot/sonnenBatterie-api/README.md

 ![Docker Image Version (latest by date)](https://img.shields.io/docker/v/larmic/sonnen-batterie-api)

 A REST api client (adapter) for the [SonnenBatterie](https://sonnen.de/stromspeicher/sonnenbatterie-10/).
-The default Sonnen-API (with token) provides too little information.
+The default Sonnen-Battery-API (with token) provides too little information.
 This application does not need the token, but use the normal access to the SonnenBatterie.
 REST endpoints documented in [open api 3.1](open-api-3.yaml).

 This project inspired by [tp-link-hs110-api written in go](https://github.com/larmic/tp-link-hs110-api) and improves my Go knowledge.